Budibase/website/content/blog/alternatives/quickbase/index.md

 ![Budibase design platform interface](https://res.cloudinary.com/daog6scxm/image/upload/v1702479061/cms/alternatives/CleanShot_2023-12-13_at_14.50.55_2x_yus5e1.webp)

 ### Features
 Budibase is a clear leader for external data support.
 Alongside our internal database, we offer dedicated connectors for a huge range of SQL and NoSQL DBMSs, as well as Google Sheets and REST APIs.
 You can even use our dedicated CLI to build custom data sources.
+Quickly create granular views based on your data, assign them to user roles, and autogenerate secure UIs in just a few clicks.

 Our drag-and-drop UI builder offers a wide range of configurable components for displaying and managing connected data.
 We even offer auto-generated CRUD UIs, flexible forms, in-line table editing, custom conditionality rules, front-end JavaScript, and more.

 Budibase also makes automating manual tasks quick and easy.
-Combine and configure our built-in actions to build custom rules, triggered using in-app actions, database events, incoming WebHooks, or chron expressions.
+Combine and configure our built-in actions, looping, and branching logic to build custom rules, triggered using in-app actions, database events, incoming WebHooks, or chron expressions.

 We’re proud to have one of the most generous offerings in terms of enterprise functionality in the low-code space.
 Budibase is fully self-hostable and offers free SSO alongside highly scalable per-user pricing.
+We even offer connectivity for a range of LLMs with our custom AI configs.

 ### Use-cases
 At Budibase, our goal is to empower IT teams to provide their colleagues with high-quality solutions, without expending excessive development resources.